 In his result, Schmeidler does not assume full continuity, instead he assumes only that the strict relation has open sections.
 With the added full continuity and transitivity assumptions, however, Schmeidler's result would be a straightforward corollary of Aumann's theorem.
 Therefore, Schmeidler's result is an essential generalization as a result of weaker continuity and transitivity assumptions - without such a weakening, completeness and full transitivity would already be hidden in his seemingly more general assumptions.
-The recent work on Walrasian general equilibrium and game theory with discontinuous and/or non-ordered preferences is in line with this observation; see Reny (2020) for a recent survey on this literature.
+The recent work on Walrasian general equilibrium and game theory with discontinuous and/or non-ordered preferences is in line with this observation; see for example Reny (2020), Khan and Uyanik (2021c) and Anderson, Duanmu, Khan, and Uyanik (2021) for details.